 6. Contrast, contrast, contrast!

-Use contrast for everything.
+When teaching visually impaired or blind students, use contrast for everything.
 Think, “bold, big, and simple!”
-Use bright balls in contrast with the floor at gym.
+Use bright balls in contrast with the floor at the gym.
 Stairs should have at least the first and last steps taped with a contrasting color (typically yellow) at the edge of the step.

 7. Follow the leader

 When in line, direct their attention to the child in front of them using color of clothing or hair and have them model/follow what that child is doing (stopping, walking straight, turning, etc.), always moving slowly for safety.

 If you need to be a sighted guide for a preschooler, offer two fingers or your wrist for them to hold.
 You are not holding them unless it is for their safety.
 For older students, they hold just above your elbow with their dominant hand.

 9. Safety first

 Students need to understand the “rules of the road” and always use the right-hand side of hallways or the right railing.
 Use boundaries like cones in the gym, lines on the pavement to follow from school to the playground, etc. If there are changes to the classroom, walk the student through alone so they know where things are.